Urbanham/CS4220/Week03/assignment.md

 #### 5. Write a function called calculateSalesTotals (20)
 - This function should return an array with new two new keys (sale and total)
-- The key 'sale' equals the calculated sale price an based on the discount and orginal price
+- The key 'sale' equals the calculated sale price based on orginal price and the discount.
-- The key 'total' equals the calculated total based stock, the original price and possible discount
+- The key 'total' equals the calculated total based on stock, the original price and the discount
 - For FULL credit the solution should use **Object Destructuring** on the objects in the sales array
 - For FULL credit the solution should use **Object Default Values** for the discount *key*.
 The default value would be 0.0.